 The due date for the report and payment of the tax is the 25th of each calendar month following the actual month the distributor distributed the fuel.
-If the distributor pays his taxes by electronic funds transfer, the due date for the payment of tax becomes the fifth day after the 25th of the month.
+If the distributor pays his taxes by electronic funds transfer, the payment due date is 5 days after the 25th of the month.
 The due date for the tax return remains as the 25th.
 Anytime the due date falls on a weekend or holiday, the due date is the first business day after the 25th.
-15-70-205; and 15-70-344
+MCA 15-70-410; and 15-70-113.

 If I have a problem and am not able to file a tax return on the due date, am I allowed an extension to pay the tax due or file my report?

 No. There is no provision in the law for an extension of either paying the taxes or filing a tax report.
 There have been some instances where a distributor had problems with their computers.
-The best thing for them to do is estimate the best they can and pay and file on the due dates.
+The best thing to do is estimate the best you can and pay and file on the due dates.
 Distributors can amend their reports and can get credit they have overpaid.
-15-70-210; 15-70-221; 15-70-356; and 15-70-352
+MCA 15-70-410; and 15-70-425.